 If you have a burst pipe, don’t take a chance on a plumber who isn’t qualified or can’t promise to get to you fast.

-Whether it’s day or night, if you have a burst pipe emergency call Plumbdog now on 1300 884 146.
+If you have a burst pipe emergency call Plumbdog now on 1300 884 146.
 Whistle and we will come!

 Genuine emergency burst pipe repair